momaillard/RNAseq_ShinyApp/README.md

-# Shiny App for RNAseq Data Visualization
+# Shiny App for RNAseq Visualization

 The purpose of this git is to present a part of my work and the power of shiny R tool.
 The shiny App code presented here is a part of the original one.
 Data used here for presentation are either simulated or randomly chosen.
 Gene names available for this exemple go from gene_1 to gene_16